 Is the LED light on the power connector turned on?

-- If the light is off: Make sure that the connector is fully clicked into the device and try moving the PSU to another wall outlet.
+- If the light is off: Make sure that the connector is fully clicked into the device, and then try moving the PSU to another wall outlet.
 If the LED light remains off, you may need to replace your power supply.
 For more info, see What to do if your Surface power supply or charger doesn’t work.

 - If the light is flashing: Remove the power connector from your Surface and check again for damage or debris that could cause a bad connection.
 If the light continues to flash, you may need to replace the power supply.
 For more info, see What to do if your Surface power supply or charger doesn’t work.

-- If the light is on: If the power connector light is on but you still have the problem, follow the troubleshooting below.
+- If the light is on: If the power connector light is on but you still have the problem, follow the troubleshooting steps below.